azgs/azgs-leaflet/README.md

 of the functionality of those layers.
 Examples of different types of layers are laid out in the existing `js/Main.js`.

+## Highlights
+- Provides layers for tiled ESRI services and for Bing Maps
+- Provides an asynchronous WFS layer for WFS servers capable of providing a GeoJSON outputFormat
+- Use Jade templates to render popup content based on GeoJSON features
+- Bundled with [Less.js](http://lesscss.org) for better stylesheets

 ## Custom Classes
 ### L.TileLayer.Bing
 - Purpose: Provide a Bing Map as an L.TileLayer.